S-Spektrum-M/Orderbook/README.md

 ## Project Description

-This program features a mock API designed to simulate trading on the NYSE, with a unique focus on pre-coalescing orders.
+This program features a mock API designed to simulate trading on the NYSE/NASDAQ, with a unique focus on pre-coalescing orders.
 By aggregating smaller orders into larger, more efficient blocks, the program reduces the overhead associated with handling individual transactions.
 This pre-coalescing functionality is particularly beneficial in High-Frequency Trading (HFT) environments, where the speed and efficiency of trade execution can significantly impact profitability.
 By reducing the number of discrete order submissions, the program minimizes processing delays and enhances the scalability of trading operations.

 In HFT, the ability to optimize execution strategies is critical to capitalizing on fleeting market opportunities.
 The pre-coalescing mechanism ensures that